-Basic Tools for PDF to JSON Conversion
+Free Tools for PDF to JSON Conversion

-- Poor Accuracy with Unstructured Data: Without advanced OCR and AI-powered LLMs, basic tools struggle to read scanned documents, skewed images, or complex nested tables.
-This results in “dirty data” that requires manual correction.
+- Low accuracy with unstructured data: Without advanced OCR technology and AI-powered Large Language Models (LLMs), simple tools struggle to recognize scanned documents, skewed images, or complex nested tables.
+The result is “dirty data” that must be manually corrected, costing time and resources.

 Challenges with Converting PDF to JSON

-1. Inaccuracy with Unstructured Data
+1. Inaccuracy with unstructured data

 Basic converters lack the AI and Large Language Models (LLMs) needed to understand complex, unstructured layouts.

-3. Professional Friction and Security Risks
+3. Professional friction and security risks

-4. Lack of Data Sovereignty and Privacy
+4. Lack of data sovereignty and privacy

-5. Static Outputs vs. Dynamic JSON Schemas
+5. Static outputs vs. dynamic JSON schemas

-Let’s take you through the process step by step.
+Let’s walk through the process step by step.

 Step 1: Sign up on the platform

-To get started, sign up for free on the DocHorizon platform by entering your email address and password.
+To get started, sign up for free on the AI.dp platform by entering your email address and password.
 After that, you’ll need to provide some basic details, such as your full name, company name, intended use case, and document volume.
 Once registered, you’ll receive €25 in free credits to explore the platform’s features and capabilities.

 After signing up, create an organization within the platform and set up your first project to access the available services.
 If your goal is, for instance, to convert PDF invoices into JSON, simply enable the Financial Model and the Flow Builder services.
 With this setup, you’re ready to begin your document processing journey!